Square Terminal Troubleshooting

 Accessory settings: printer stations, drawers, and any other accessories.
 Recommendation is to take a picture of the configuration of each connected accessory.

 To reset your Square Terminal:

-Note: If you’re unable to access the Terminal settings, hold down the power button for 10 seconds until you see a black screen with a countdown timer.
-Keep holding down the power button until that timer goes to 0 and the screen says you can release the power button.
+Note: If you’re unable to access the Terminal settings, hold down the power button for 20-30 seconds until you see a black screen with a count-down timer.
+Keep holding down the power button on that timer goes to 0 and the screen says you can release the power button.

 Once the reset is complete, you’ll need to:

-- Add accessories such as cash drawers, printers, scanners or scales.
+Add accessories such as cash drawers, printers, or barcode scanners.
 Learn more about connecting compatible hardware to Square Terminal.

 If you enforce restrictions on what protocols and ports that devices on your network can access, Square devices require the following protocols and their corresponding ports to be allowed through your firewall: